CreativeInquiry/FriendlyDockerMLTutorial/README.md

 - An Ubuntu computer/server with a Nvidia CUDA GPU
 - Docker Engine with version >= 19.03.0
-- Docker docker-compose with version >= 1.28.0
+- Docker Compose with version >= 1.28.0
 - Nvidia drivers with version >= 361